aki-colt/AiTerm/README.md

 - **Go**: 1.22 or later
 - **tmux**: Required for pane splitting and command execution
 - **Terminal**: A terminal emulator supporting ANSI colors and keyboard input
+- **Platform**: AiTerm only supports for unix-like system such as linux or macos for now.

 ## Quick Start